WideSu/WideSu/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/annihuang2021/): Huang Anni
 Telegram: @AnniHuang
 - 💬 Ask me about **MySQL, machine learning, algorithms, and semiconductor industry**.
-- 😄 Pronouns: Never say never
-- ⚡ Fun fact: I can play Mahjong during earthquake
+- ⚡ Fun fact: I like KPOP

 <!--
 **WideSu/WideSu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.